Guides

 When you plan to add bibliographic citations for objects, you can add a Structured List field type to your Blueprint.

 Structured List is one of the types available under the Fields tab.
-Just click it to add to your Blueprint.
+Click it and one will appear at the end of your Blueprint.

 Adding a Structured List field type to a Blueprint